Gogilga/INDIGO-Python-Bib/docs/source/Demo.rst

     serverConnection= INDIGOServerConnection("Server", host, port)
     serverConnection.connect()

-It is recommended to allow some time for the client to read all the data from the server.
+It is recommended to wait some time for the client to read all the data from the server.

 .. code-block:: Python

     time.sleep(0.5)

-Now we have the connection and can make all we want.
+Now we have established the connection and we can make all we can do with a INDIGO server.
 For example:

-We can add a listener to some devices.
+* We can add a listener to some devices.

 .. code-block:: Python